pomerantsev/pavelpomerantsev.com/readme.md

 (not a default Netlify one),
 and I don’t want duplicate header contents in the source.

+**Note:** to make it potentially simpler to introduce a directory hierarchy for HTML files in the future, I make sure that paths for all resources are absolute (`/path/to/file`), not relative (`path/to/file`).

 ### Build process and previewing